BackofenLab/CLIPcontext/README.md

 CLIPcontext essentially takes care of the following tasks:

 - Mapping of genomic RBP binding regions to underlying transcripts
-- Merge genomic regions adjacent to each other at exon borders (keep site with highest score)
+- Merge adjacent genomic regions at exon borders (keep site with highest score)
 - Extract both genomic and transcript context sequences for comparative analysis